Rome is a destination that rewards (and to some extent requires) advance trip planning.

 The Vatican Necropolis, also known as the Scavi tour at St Peter’s

 This tour, led by the Vatican Excavations Office, goes below St. Peter’s Basilica to visit the tomb of Saint Peter.
 Reserve your place by email here as soon as you know your dates (at least a month in advance).
 The reservation process requires you to list the dates you are available and the office will reply (generally within a few hours) with your assigned date and time, if space is available.
 Providing a number of date and tour language options, and having a small group size will increase your chance of getting a ticket.

-Alternatively, you can join combine your Vatican tour with the Gardens and Sistine Chapel.
+Alternatively, you can join combine your Vatican tour with the Sistine Chapel.

 The papal audience is 90 minutes of prayers, readings and blessings with the Pope on Wednesday mornings in St. Peter’s Square (in good weather) or the Pope Paul VI Audience Hall near St Peter's (sometimes in December, January, and August).
 Tickets are not required for the August audiences.
 For free tickets at other times of the year, contact St Patrick's American Community in Rome 2 to 3 weeks in advance--this page also lists the dates on which there are no audiences.
 If you get tickets, arrive early (around 7am, the gates open between 7:30am and 8:30am) as seating is on a first-come basis.

 If you miss out on tickets: There is standing room at the back of St. Peter’s Square for those without tickets--just keep in mind that your view may be poor or obstructed.
 There is another chance to see Pope Francis at the Sunday Angelus at noon in St. Peter’s Square.
 The Angelus is a 15-20 minute service that the Pope delivers from his apartment window.
 No tickets are required but, again, seating is on a first-come basis so arrive early.